 Volcan Osorno is a large, occasionally-active volcano in northern Patagonia.
 Its distinctive conical shape dominates the view at the east end of Lago Llanquihue, near Puerto Varas, Chile.
 Although the summit is only 2652m, it rises from near sea level at the lake and thus offers (potentially) 2500 vertical meters of climbing.
 However, a small ski area has been built on the mountain, and most climbers elect to drive to the trailhead at treeline, about 1300m.
 If you have only a few days to sample Patagonian climbing, Volcan Osorno is a good option due to its ease of access and the (relatively) uncommitting nature of the climbing.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Volcan Osorno:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Volcan Osorno:

 Featured Route For Volcan Osorno

 The Ruta Normal ascends the Volcan Osorno on its southwest aspect, mostly up a broad shoulder on the summit glacier.
 It is the most commonly climbed route on the mountain.
 In good conditions, it's an easy snow climb, but it may have seasonal ice.
 Glacier travel technique is required; crevasses and small seracs are present, especially on the upper part of the route.
 Summer weather is mild but variable and visibility can be quite bad if it's cloudy.This route has a reputation as somethin...[more]
 Browse More Classics in International

 BETA PHOTO: Normal Rute from highest point of the ski lifts.